kbuckleys/spotirofi/README.md

 - Run ```spotirofi.lua``` and enjoy.

 # Controls
-While this may seem silly, I have slightly different controls set in place for this setup, given you can navigate through the interface and retain your position when you reopen rofi.
-So given its scope, this had to be done.
+While this may seem silly, I have slightly different controls set in place for this setup, considering you can navigate through the interface and retain your position when you reopen rofi.
+So given this scope, some specific -and hopefully organic- keybinds had to be set in place.
 - Alt + Backspace takes you one page up.
 - Alt + / takes you directly to Search > All, from any depth.
 - Alt + Space takes you back to main menu, from any depth.